 Best Vehicle for Rescued Pit Bulls – Subaru Forrester because love is what makes a Subaru and Pit Bulls are the most loveable dogs around.

 Best Vehicle for Labradoodles – these adorable stately fluff balls inspire driving in the snow.
 Since Volvo is working on detecting deer, moose and other large animals.
-Since Labradoodles combing two great hunting dogs the Poodle and Labradar Retriever, if you take your dog hungint the Volvo XC90 would be the best SUV.
+Since Labradoodles combing two great hunting dogs the Poodle and Labradar Retriever, if you take your dog hunting the Volvo XC90 would be the best SUV.

-Best Vehicle for Terrier Mutt Mixes – as a Terrier owner, I learned how tough Terriers are – the Jeep Wrangler is as wild, tough and repsonive as terriers and very popluar with campers.
+Best Vehicle for Terrier Mutt Mixes – as a Terrier owner, I learned how tough Terriers are – the Jeep Wrangler is as wild, tough and respsonive as terriers and very popluar with campers.
 Even Jack Russel Terriers could jump up into this utility vehicle.

 Best SUV for Bull Dogs – Bull Dogs are hefty creatures, like to surf and have human faces.
 After looking a list of Nissan Rogue Dogue features, Bull Dogs would love every single feature, but would look stunning in the dog hammock and be able to hoist the surf board on the top.